-Footprints does not give homework in the Early Childhood or Primary Program, but instead allows the teachers to assign meaningful project-based assignments periodically.
-Students in the Kindergarten and Primary program also participate in an at-home reading program where they are encouraged to read for at least 10 minutes every night.
+Footprints does not give homework in the Early Childhood or Primary Programme, but instead allows the teachers to assign meaningful project-based assignments periodically.
+Students in the Kindergarten and Primary programme also participate in an at-home reading programme where they are encouraged to read for at least 10 minutes every night.
 Students may read on RAZ-Kids, a book borrowed from the library or books they may already have at home.
 If you would like extra work for your child to do at home we have a list of recommended websites and apps.

-In Secondary, students have nightly homework, some of which may require computer and Internet access.
-Homework will NOT be given to students on the exam days of the International or National Program to avoid students' heavy workload.
+In Secondary, students may be given homework, some of which may require computer and Internet access.
+Homework will NOT be given to students on the exam days of the International or National Programme to avoid students' heavy workload.